NEHA200424/ecom-dashboard/README.md

 Ecom Dashboard is a beautifully designed, responsive, and dark/light mode enabled analytics dashboard that visualizes data from popular e-commerce platforms like **Amazon**, **Myntra**, and **Flipkart**.

-This dashboard was built as a front-end UI prototype for showcasing key e-commerce metrics in a visually appealing way — perfect for college project exhibitions or product showcase demos.
+This dashboard was built as a front-end UI prototype for showcasing key e-commerce metrics in a visually appealing way
 ---

 ## 📂 Features